52 Weeks of Bad A** Bacteria – Week 6 – Lacto-Fermented Blood Orange Marmalade

 UPDATE 7/26/12: I no longer use whey as a starter for my ferments (learn why here).
 I also no longer use Mason jars for my ferments (learn why here).
-I use Fidos and Pickl-Its exclusively and the improvement in the taste and texture of my ferments is unbelievable!
+I use anaerobic fermenting jars exclusively and the improvement in the taste and texture of my ferments is unbelievable!
 I encourage everyone to take a look at the information regarding Mason jar ferments and come to a decision that best fits their family.
-I will be releasing updated versions of these recipes soon, as it applies to the Fido and Pickl-It jars.
+I will be releasing updated versions of these recipes soon, as it applies to these jars.
+I recommend the anaerobic fermenting systems from The Probiotic Jar.

 Since I did a pretty in-depth look at the nutrition of oranges in week 2, when I made lacto-fermented orange juice, I’m not going to go into that in this post.
 How about just a few facts about blood oranges?